 Located within walking distance from Yokohama Landmark Tower is the Nippon Maru.
 This tall ship was built in 1930, and used as a training ship for the Japanese Merchant Marines.
 It’s a part of the Yokohama Port Museum and is open to the public.

-The Mitsubishi Minatomirai Industrial Museum nearby is an interactive museum on aerospace, technology, ocean, transportation, and environment.
-This is a great place to visit for families with kids along with the Yokohama Anpanman Children’s Museum.
+• The Mitsubishi Minatomirai Industrial Museum, an interactive museum on aerospace, technology, ocean, transportation, and environment.

-If you love art, the Yokohama Museum of Art is also worth a visit.
-It’s a museum of modern and contemporary art that shows works of artists and the history of Yokohama.
+• The Yokohama Museum of Art, a museum of modern and contemporary art that shows works of artists and the history of Yokohama.

-Queen’s Square is located next to Yokohama Landmark Tower, on the three Queen’s Towers.
-It’s a shopping complex where you can find Minato Mirai station, concert hall Yokohama Minatomirai Hall, restaurants, Yokohama Bay Hotel Tokyu, and many stores.
+Located right next to Yokohama Landmark Tower, you can find Queen’s Square shopping complex, on the three Queen’s Towers.
+It is home to a Minato Mirai station, Yokohama Minatomirai concert Hall, restaurants, Yokohama Bay Hotel Tokyu, many restaurants, and stores.

 For more shopping experience, visit the Landmark Plaza which has similar shops, restaurants, and also a Pokemon Center.